 (14) Insurers, except direct response insurers, shall give a person applying for specified disease insurance a Buyer’s Guide approved by the commissioner at the time of application enrollment and shall obtain all recipients’ written acknowledgement of the guide’s delivery.
 Direct response insurers shall provide the Buyer’s Guide upon request but not later than the time that the policy or certificate is delivered.

-(15) All specified disease policies and certificates shall contain on the first page or attached to it in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate], a prominent statement as follows: Notice to Buyer: This is specified disease [policy] [certificate].This [policy] [certificate] provides limited benefits.
+(15) All specified disease policies and certificates shall contain on the first page or attached to it in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate], a prominent statement as follows: Notice to Buyer: This is specified disease [policy] [certificate].This policy] [certificate] provides limited benefits.
 Benefits provided are supplemental and are not intended to cover all medical expenses.
 Read your [policy] [certificate] carefully with the outline of coverage and the Buyer’s Guide.

 Drafting Note: The second sentence of this caption should only be required in those states where the commissioner exercises discretionary authority and requires the guide.

-(16) All hospital confinement indemnity policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:
+(16) (a) All hospital indemnity or other fixed indemnity policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the policythe following:

-“Notice to Buyer: This is a hospital confinement indemnity [policy][certificate].
+“Notice to Buyer: This is a hospital indemnity [or other fixed indemnity] [policy][certificate].
 This [policy][certificate] provides limited benefits.
 Benefits provided are supplemental and are not intended to cover all medical expenses.”

+(b) For all “hospital indemnity or other fixed indemnity” products sold in the individual market, a notice must be displayed prominently in the application materials in at least 14 point type that has the following language: “THIS IS A SUPPLEMENT TO HEALTH INSURANCE AND IS NOT A SUBSTITUTE FOR MAJOR MEDICAL COVERAGE.”

 (17) All limited benefit health policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following: